A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Simulation of Quantum Stabilizer Circuits

-\begin{enumerate} \item At the onset of the QEC cycle, the data qubits are initialized in the $|+\rangle$ state (for X-memory experiment), while ancilla qubits are set to the $|0\rangle$ state.
-These are replaced with $|+\rangle$ and $|1\rangle$ respectively with probability $2p/3$, accounting for preparation errors. \item Before the beginning of every parity check round, each data qubit is depolarized with probability $p$ due to idling. \item To perform the parity check circuits depicted in Fig 2.(b) \& (c), the X-syndrome qubits undergo Hadamard gates, converting $|0\rangle$ states to $|+\rangle$ and $|1\rangle$ to $|-\rangle$, followed by single-qubit depolarizing noise with probability $p$. \item Next, four CNOT cycles are executed, and each cycle is succeeded by two-qubit depolarizing noise with probability $p$, following the configuration outlined in Fig 2 (b) \& (c). \item The X-syndrome ancilla qubits undergo Hadamard gates again, followed by depolarizing noise with probability $p$. \item With a measurement error probability of $2p/3$, all ancilla qubits are measured in Z basis, after which they are reset to $|0\rangle$ state. \item To simulate preparation errors for the next QEC round, bit flips are applied with a probability $2p/3$ on the ancilla qubits along with idling, and steps 2 to 7 are repeated to conduct repeated syndrome measurement cycles. \item Finally, the data qubits are measured in the X basis with a measurement error probability of $2p/3$.
-Utilizing these data qubit measurements, one more X-syndrome measurement which we call the \textquotedblleft perfect round\textquotedblright is inferred using the code's parity check matrix, in addition to determining the final state of the encoded logical qubit. \end{enumerate}
+\begin{enumerate} \item At the onset of the \ac{QEC} cycle, the data qubits are initialized in the $|+\rangle$ state (for memory-$X$ experiments), while ancilla qubits are set to the $|0\rangle$ state.
+These are replaced with the states $|+\rangle$ and $|1\rangle$, respectively, with a probability of $2p/3$, accounting for preparation errors. \item Before the beginning of every parity check round, each data qubit is depolarized with a probability of $p$ due to idling. \item To perform the parity-check circuits depicted in Fig.~\ref{fig:surface_code}(b) and (c), Hadamard gates are applied to the \mbox{$X$-syndrome qubits,} converting the $|0\rangle$ states to $|+\rangle$ states and the $|1\rangle$ states to $|-\rangle$ states, followed by single-qubit depolarizing noise with a probability of $p$. \item Next, four CNOT cycles are executed, and each cycle is succeeded by two-qubit depolarizing noise with a probability of $p$, following the configuration outlined in Fig.~\ref{fig:surface_code}(b) and (c). \item Hadamard gates are applied to the $X$-syndrome ancilla qubits, followed by depolarizing noise with a probability of $p$. \item With a measurement error probability of $2p/3$, all ancilla qubits are measured in the $Z$-basis, after which they are reset to the $|0\rangle$ state. \item To simulate preparation errors for the next \ac{QEC} round, bit flips are applied with a probability of $2p/3$ on the ancilla qubits, along with idling, and steps \num{2} to \num{7} are repeated to conduct repeated syndrome measurement cycles. \item Finally, the data qubits are measured in the $X$-basis with a measurement error a probability of $2p/3$.
+The data qubit measured implicitly define one final round of computational-basis-type stabilizers (in this case $X$ stabilizers) inferred via the corresponding parity-check matrix.
+Since this is a classical process and is not subject to the circuit-level noise defined during a typical stabilizer round, the syndromes extracted in this round are also referred to as ``perfect syndromes''.
+The final state of the encoded logical qubit is then determined. \end{enumerate}